Sajjon/EquationKit/README.md

 You can copy the contents of the file [`Double_Variables`](Support/Double/Double_Variables.swift) or for BigInt support: [`BigInt_Variables`](Support/BigInt/BigInt_Variables.swift) and of course extended with more variables of your choice.

 ## Advanced operators
-You can use some of the advanced mathematical operators provided in the folder [MathematicalOperators](Source/Code/MathematicalOperators) to precicely express the mathematical constraints you might have.
+You can use some of the advanced mathematical operators provided in the folder [MathematicalOperators](Source/Code/MathematicalOperators) to precisely express the mathematical constraints you might have.

 ### Variable to Constant (evaluation)
-Lets have a look at one of the simplest scenario:
+Let's have a look at one of the simplest scenario:

-Using the special unicode char `≔` (single character for `:=` often used in literature for `assignment` of value.) we can write evaluations as:
+Using the special Unicode char `≔` (single character for `:=` often used in literature for `assignment` of value.) we can write evaluations as:
 ```swift
 𝑦² - 𝑥³.evaluate() {[ x ≔ 1, y ≔ 2 ]}
 ```